Find a range of help, advice & support at Boots

 There’s more to it than just hot flushes & night sweats

 ‘The change’, ‘the time of life’, whatever you like to call the menopause, all women will experience it at some point.
 And with hormone levels being all over the place, it can be an emotional rollercoaster.
-Let’s help you gain control.
+We’re here to help you gain control.

 We’ve chatted all things menopause with women’s wellbeing and health specialist Dr Shahzadi Harper, who runs a menopause clinic on Harley Street.
 Striving to help ladies look and feel their best, who better to sit down with and discuss the link between the menopause and mental health?
 We’ve asked the questions, so you don’t have to.